killermann/facilitator-cards/content/cards/5-whys.md

 prop_1: "Sticky Notes"
 prop_2: "Writing Utensils"
 prop_3: ""
-explanation: "Generate a question that everyone in the group is going to answer.
+explanation: "Provide all participants with 5 sticky notes, then ask a big question or highlight an important sticking point.
 For example, “What makes a great...?”
-Everyone should write their first answer on a sticky note.
-Then they should answer “Why  is that true?”, sticking that answer on top of their first answer.
-Repeat this process (at least) 5 times."
+Everyone is to write their answer to the question on a sticky note.
+Keep answers short.
+Next, have them stick a new note on top and answer \"Why?\" (i.e., Why is that true?
+Why is that so?
+Why did you answer that way?).
+Repeat this process 3 more times."
 longer_context: ""
 external_link: "http://gamestorming.com/the-5-whys/"
 general_notes: "This could also be done with scrap paper rather than sticky notes."